NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 (consisting of initial conditions, geolocation, forcing data, etc.), the physics suite to use (through a CCPP suite definition file), a physics namelist (that specifies configurable physics options to use), and a tracer configuration file.
-As discussed in :numref:`Chapter %c <cases>`, cases are set up via their own namelists in ``../etc/case_config``.
+As discussed in :numref:`Chapter %s <cases>`, cases are set up via their own namelists in ``../etc/case_config``.
 A default physics suite is provided as a user-editable variable in the script and default namelists and tracer configurations are associated with each physics suite (through ``../src/suite_info.py``), so, technically, one